Tecnativa/docker-whitelist/README.md

 ### `PORT`

-Default: `443`.
-If you're proxying HTTPS services, no need to specify!
+Default: `80 443`.
+If you're proxying HTTP/S services, no need to specify!

 The port where this service will listen, and where the [target](#target) service is expected to be listening on also.